South Carolina Teenage Driver Accident Lawyers Provide Strong Counsel

 According to the Centers for Disease Control, motor vehicle accidents are the top cause of teenage death.
 In 2013, nearly a quarter million teenagers were treated in emergency rooms and 2,163 teenagers died because of a motor vehicle crash.
 Teen accidents can kill or injure occupants in the teen’s car and also harm other drivers, including other passengers and bystanders.
 Teen accidents are often preventable, and when they cause accidents, they need to be held accountable.

-The South Carolina teenage driver accident lawyers at McGowan, Hood & Felder, LLC, have extensive experience handling personal injury cases involving younger drivers.
+The South Carolina teenage driver accident lawyers at McGowan, Hood, Felder & Phillips, LLC, have extensive experience handling personal injury cases involving younger drivers.
 Our lawyers work to determine whether driver distraction, a failure to obey traffic laws, drunk driving, or some other failure caused the accident.
 We file wrongful death lawsuits when a crash causes the death of a loved one and file claims for full compensation when the accident victim is lucky enough to survive.
 We help injured victims get compensation for medical bills, lost wages, pain and suffering, and property loss damages.

 Common reasons teenagers cause accidents